RapidSoftwareSolutions/Marketplace-Meetup-Package/README.md

 |------------|------------|----------
 | accessToken| credentials| Required: OAuth2 Access Token
 | longitude  | String     | Search for locations based on location longitude.
-Must be provided with "lat"
+Must be provided with "latitude"
 | page       | String     | The desired number of locations to return in a single set of results.
 Defaults to 200
 | offset     | String     | The current offset in the paginated set, represented as an incrementing value
 | latitude   | String     | Search for locations based on location latitude.
-Must be provided with "lon"
+Must be provided with "longitude"
 | query      | String     | Search for locations based on city name or zip code

 <a name="getSelfCalendar"/>